With A Little Help From Her Friends

 Were there challenges you faced that other students could learn from?

 There were many times that I felt like I might not be on the right path, and that’s an ongoing experience.
 No matter how good other people think I’m doing, I never feel like I’m doing enough, or am good enough.
-Other people have touched on this, imposter syndrome, this feeling like I don’t belong here.
+Other people have touched on this, impostor syndrome, this feeling like I don’t belong here.
 It is still ongoing, but my attitude is, well, I’ll keep going as long as there are people who believe in me, the people whose opinions I care about.
 For example, I care about my mentors’ opinion about what they think of me because they know me better.

 In spite of the criticism, despite what you think other people may think of you, you have to just keep trying until you can’t anymore.
 That’s been my attitude, I’ll keep trying even if I don’t think I’m good enough, even if I think other people don’t think I’m good enough.
 If it doesn’t work out it doesn’t work out, but my self-doubt shouldn’t be a reason that stops me from trying.
 You learn by failure, that’s how you get better.